bahaasala/blok-tech-team-b/README.md

 ## 🤝 **Code of Conduct**

-This project uses a [Contributor Covenant Code of Conduct](https://github.com/bahaasala/blok-tech-team-b/blob/main/CODE_OF_CONDUCT.md) Code of Conduct.
+This project uses a [Contributor Covenant Code of Conduct](https://github.com/bahaasala/blok-tech-team-b/blob/main/CODE_OF_CONDUCT.md).
 For more information or questions mail us.

 ## 📦 **Installation**